pinoytech/pinoytech/README.md

 ### Want to Learn...

 I have always been fascinated by other programming languages.
-I have a few languages on my radar, namely Elixir and Go.
-I haven't had the opportunity to professionally work with them but I am keeping my keyboard and fingers warm for a chance to get at them.
+I have a language on my radar which is Dart to be used with the web and mobile development.
+I haven't had the opportunity to professionally work with it but I am keeping my keyboard and fingers warm for a chance to get at them.

 :trollface: :+1: :camel: :tada: :rocket: :metal: :octocat: